 In the scheme of things, the addict’s motivations to change are a key element of recovery in addiction treatment.
 Motivations however, will consistently waiver throughout the treatment course.

 As a priority of treatment retention and greater treatment outcome perspectives, clinicians and counselors are tasked with keeping a client motivated and progressing in their recovery efforts.
-According to the Center for Substance Abuse Treatment, “studies show that motivation is negotiable and can be increased when incentives are applied strategically and systematically.”
+Studies show that motivation is negotiable and can be increased when incentives are applied strategically and systematically.”

 Motivational therapy approaches may be applied in addiction treatment programs in the manners of rewards for achievement of goals, incentives to encourage behavioral changes, or to take risks that promote self-esteem, dignity, and self-worth.